slaclab/timechart/docs/source/ui_layout.rst

         you will be able to change the protocol selection, e.g. to ``archive://`` .

 #. **PV Address Input**:
-        You can either type or copy and paste, and then hitting the <Enter> or <Return>keyboard key to start TimeChart charting, or click on the Connect button next to the text input.
+        You can either type or copy and paste, and then hitting the <Enter> or <Return> keyboard key to start TimeChart charting, or click on the Connect button next to the PV Address Input.

 #. **PV Connect Button**:
-        Click on this button for TimeChart to start rendering the curve for the PV address provided in the PV address text input if you do not want to press the <Enter> or <Return> keyboard key.
+        Click on this button for TimeChart to start rendering the curve for the PV address provided in the PV Adress Input if you do not want to press the <Enter> or <Return> keyboard key.

 #. **Graph Canvas**:
         The area where a graph is to be drawn.